BMW M4: Second generation (G82/G83; 2020)

 The second iteration of the BMW M4 (codenamed G82) is largely based on the standard 4 Series (G22 generation), which was previewed by the BMW Concept 4.
 It is a high performance version of the standard G22 4 Series.
-Prototypes of the BMW M4 have been seen tested on the Nürburgring beside the G80 BMW M3.
+Prototypes of the M4 were testing on the Nürburgring beside the G80 BMW M3.
 The first units were assembled in November 2020, with global deliveries starting in early 2021.

-The more notable upgrades for the G82 M4 is a power output of 473 HP which is a 35 kW increase over the previous M4, as well as adopting the twin-kidney grille from the 4 Series.
+Two of the most notable changes for the G82 M4 are the power output of 473 hp, which is a 35 kW increase over the previous M4, as well as the adoption of the controversial twin-kidney grille front end design from the G22 4 Series.

 The convertible version of the new M4 was introduced in May 2021.
-Like the standard new-generation BMW 4 Series Convertible, the M4 Convertible (internal designation G83) has a folding soft top.
+Like the standard new-generation 4 Series Convertible, the M4 Convertible (internal designation G83) has a folding soft top.
 It normally opens/closes in 18 seconds, at speeds up to 50 km/h.
 The convertible is available as a Competition model with the M xDrive.
-Top speed is electronically limited to 250 km/h, but with the optional M Driver's Package, it can increase to 280 km/h.
-As for acceleration on 0-100 km/h, it is 3.6 seconds.
+The top speed is electronically limited to 250 km/h, but with the optional M Driver's Package, it can increase to 280 km/h.
+It can accelerate from 0-100 km/h in 3.6 seconds.

 For the North American market, only the manual transmission will be available in the standard M4 while the M4 Competition only is available with an automatic transmission.